Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj.md

 #### Usage

-toolObj.depth
+ToolObj.depth

 #### Description

-Read-only property; an integer that specifies the depth of the tool in the pop-up menu in the Tools panel.
+Read-only property; `integer`; An integer that specifies the depth of the tool in the pop-up menu in the Tools panel.
 This property is used only when creating extensible tools.

 #### Example